swch/strivve-docs-nextjs/public/markdown/FIs.md

 ###### config.email:
 The following properties customize the status update email sent to CardUpdatr users (if this notification has been created):

+[//]: <> (curently the table column widths incorrectly change when the 3rd description column wraps, so the &nbsp trick sets the width so it doesn't become smaller)
 | Property&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Type&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; | Description
 | :-------------------- | :-------------------------- | :---------------------------------------------------------------------------------------------------------------
 | footer_link_1         | object                      | Object with "text" (i.e. display text) and "url" properties.
 This defines a link that will appear on the left of the email footer.